david-why/stonepheus/README.md

 - `/slack/command/{name}` which handles slash commands (for stonemasons to choose anonymous or not)

 The webhook is hosted on [Nest](https://hackclub.app) at https://stonepheus.davidwhy.hackclub.app (there is no home page though so it would just be 404 if you tried to open that).

+## AI disclaimer

+AI was not used at all for most of this project, except for the `Dockerfile` (idk how to do that) and a single regular expression in `src/utils.ts` (because how does a human being write a regex correctly).